LeahHarlow/shopify-challenge-poetrai/README.md

 # Leah Hamilton's Shopify Intership Challenge - Poetrai

 Hello!
 My name is Leah and working for Shopify would a huge step and a dream come true.
-I hope you enjoy this mini web app for AI poetry as my applicaation to your internship program.
+I hope you enjoy this mini web app for AI poetry as my application to your internship program.

 ### `npm start`